amitgoswami1027/CognitiveTechnology/README.md

 theoretical reason: Soar operators should not exist across cycles as they should get all their work done in the application phase and then be removed.

+## PROJECT03 - Notes for Reference
+### Impasses and Substates
+Whenever there is the Operator Tie and Soar cannot able to take the decision to which operator to apply, it is known as Impassess.
+Soar resolve this by creating the substates.Purpose of this new substate is to resolve the impasse.
+There are six different types of the Impasses which require different resolution methods.
+New substate is linked to our original state and contain the description of the issue.
+There are four type of Impasses:

+#### Tie Impasse - A tie impasse arises if the preferences do not distinguish between two or more operators that have acceptable preferences.
+If two operators both have best or worst preferences, they will tie unless additional preferences distinguish between them.
+#### Conflict Impasse- A conflict impasse arises if at least two values have conicting better or worse preferences (such as A is better than B and B is better than A) for an operator, and neither one is rejected, prohibited, or required.
+#### Constraint Failure Impasse - A constraint-failure impasse arises if there is more than one required value for an operator, or if a value has both a require and a prohibit preference.
+These preferences represent constraints on the legal selections that can be made for a decision and if they conflict, no progress can be made from the current situation and the impasse cannot be resolved by additional preferences.
+#### No-Change Impasse - A no-change impasse arises if a new operator is not selected during the decision procedure.
+There are two types of no-change impasses: state no-change and operator no-change:
+* State no-change impasse | A state no-change impasse occurs when there are no acceptable (or require) preferences to suggest operators for the current state
+(or all the acceptable values have also been rejected).
+The decision procedure cannot select a new operator.
+* Operator no-change impasse | An operator no-change impasse occurs when either a new operator is selected for the current state but no additional productions match during the application phase, or a new operator is not selected during the next decision phase.

 ### Important Links
 * http://www.matt-versaggi.com/mit_open_courseware/